 And we know that sleep apnea treatment can help eliminate sleep apnea headaches.

 Tired of Morning Headaches?

-Morning headaches can be associated with lots of different disorders, and when people report morning headaches, your doctor might not be thinking about sleep apnea, and may diagnose you with migraine or tension headache instead.
+Morning headaches can be associated with lots of different disorders.
+When you report morning headaches, your doctor might not be thinking about sleep apnea and may diagnose you with migraine or tension headache instead.
 If the headache treatment you’re using now isn’t working, we might be able to help.